Thomas Edison State University’s mission

 Other Student-Related Complaints

-A student who has a complaint that a policy or procedure has been incorrectly or unfairly applied in his/her particular case, or a complaint about the behavior of a mentor or a College staff member that does not fall within any of the categories listed here, the complaint will be handled as follows:
+A student who has a complaint that a policy or procedure has been incorrectly or unfairly applied in his/her particular case, or a complaint about the behavior of a mentor or an University staff member that does not fall within any of the categories listed here, the complaint will be handled as follows:

 Students are encouraged to speak directly with the mentor or staff member most concerned with or responsible for the situation that is the cause of the complaint.
 If this communication does not lead to a resolution, or such a discussion is not deemed appropriate, the student may register an informal complaint or file a formal written complaint.